openstreetmap/iD/API.md

 ### Special classes

 A node that is a member of two or more ways shall have the `.shared` class.
-(TODO)

 Two or more nodes at identical coordinates shall each have an `.overlapped` class.
 (TODO)